Best Online MBA in International Business Programs

 An online MBA in international business prepares graduates to work in business administration on a global level.
 Taking two years on average for full-time students, these programs turn learners into business leaders with an understanding of different cultures, global markets, and world economies.

 By pairing traditional MBA topics like accounting and finance with courses rich in multicultural perspectives, this degree can give students the skills needed to work at home or abroad in leadership positions.
-According to PayScale, graduates with an MBA in international business programs make an average annual salary of $95,820.
+According to PayScale, as of August 2021, graduates with an MBA in international business programs made an average annual salary of about $97,000.

 If being a globetrotting business professional sounds up your alley, read on to learn more about online MBA in international business programs.